blitz-js/drafts/architecture.md

 2. Data schema
 3. Computation

-The goal is to enable Blitz developers to focus on these three parts without concern for anything else like HTTP, manually fetching client-side data, etc.
+Everything else should be minimized as much as possible.
+This includes boilerplate, HTTP details, manually fetching data, etc.

-## 1. User Interface
+## 2. User Interface

 Blitz uses React and Next.js for the UI layer.
-Blitz provides a few conveniences on top of Next, but it still gives you its raw power to do everything you are used to doing with Next, including `getStaticProps`, `getServerSideProps`, `getInitialProps`, and totally custom API routes.
+Blitz provides a few conveniences on top of Next.
+But Blitz still gives you the raw power of Next.js to do anything you want.
+Including `getStaticProps`, `getServerSideProps`, `getInitialProps`, and custom API routes.

 Under the hood, a Blitz app is compiled to a Next.js app for deployment.
 This gives us freedom to do things like use a totally different file structure that's better for fullstack apps.

-## 2. Data Schema
+## 3. Data Schema

 Blitz is database agnostic.
 You are free to use anything at this layer, including something like TypeORM.